-When I first got into music journalism and blogging, I thought that all genres including jazz, pop, and rock should be capitalized.
-I saw people capitalizing the words often on social media and in small blogs, so I thought it could be an either-or thing.
+When I first got into music journalism and blogging, I thought that all genres, including jazz, pop, and rock, should be capitalized.
+I saw people capitalizing the words often on social media and in small music blogs, so I thought it could be an either-or thing.

-My main genre of music that I love to create is R&B, so you can see why I would get confused about the capitalization, especially when listing it along with genres like hip hop and pop.
+The main genre of music that I love to create is R&B, so you can see why I would get confused about capitalization, especially when listing it along with genres like hip-hop and pop.

 Related Post: What Does R&B Stand For And Mean?

 Want to know where it gets even more confusing?
 There's a genre referred to as Britpop, where you should always capitalize the B since it is short for British.
 The rules get a bit tricky here, I know!

 Don't take the rules so far to the head that you try to avoid capitalizing the genres in your title while keeping everything else capitalized; that would look pretty strange!

 And also, just in case you're still overthinking, you still want to capitalize the genre if you're starting the sentence with the word.
 I know you know this, right?
 Just making sure!

 Related Post: How To Promote Your Music Website With SEO

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.